Travel insurance for high blood pressure

 - You are travelling against the advice of a medical practitioner

-- Your claim is for deep vein thrombosis, if you have been diagnosed with either of these clots in the past, and if you do not take preventative measures for your trip
+- Your claim is for deep vein thrombosis, if you have been diagnosed with blood clots in the past and if you do not take preventative measures for your trip

 - Your claim is for any condition for which surgery or treatment is planned